 St. Louis vs. NL Central

-Just seven years ago, the Cardinals were at the bottom of National League Central Division rankings with the Reds with a "C minus" score, before plateuing with a "B" showing in 2009.
-They then headed down for the next two years before once again scoring a "B" grade last year.
-The current "A" score is a new peak for the Cards.
+In 2006, the Cardinals were dead last in the National League Central Division comparative rankings with a "C minus" score.
+They improved to a "B" showing in 2009 before backsliding for next two years.
+A "B" grade in 2012 led to an "A" score last spring, a new peak for the Cards.

 (Colors denote year-to-year change with green=up, yellow=flat and red=down.)

-After ranking 28th of 30 MLB organizations three years ago, St. Louis improved dramatically, all the way to second this time.
-Yet the Cardinals are also second in the division, with the Pirates tops in the game.
+After ranking 28th of 30 MLB organizations four years ago, St. Louis remains near the top, though they went from second overall to sixth.
+Still, the Cardinals have fallen to third in the division, as the Cubs join the Bucs in the upper echelon.

-Now let's dive down into the detailed analysis of the 2013 NL Central by category.
+Now let's dive down into the detailed analysis of the 2014 NL Central by category.
 Here we see the Cardinals scoring consistently strongly in the four criteria that are combined to make up the overall score.
-All St. Louis' scores are "B" or better.
+All St. Louis' scores are "B-" or better.

 |NLC Org.||Hitting||Pitching||Top end talent||Depth||Overall|

-Across the division, the Cards tie with Pittsburgh at the top in both pitching and top end talent.
-The hitting score of a solid "B" seems about right, but is just third in the NLC.
-The Cards stand alone in depth with an "A" ranking, a bit surprising to me.
+Across the division, the Cards tie with Pittsburgh and the Cubs at the top in both hitting and top end talent.
+The Cards are in the middle of the pack in depth with a "B" ranking.

 Cardinals now versus in the past

 Now we'll look into Cardinals year-to-year trends.
-Note that only five years of the "depth" category is included here as it was first incorporated into the 2009 Analyst.
-Therefore, only four yearly comparisons are possible.
+Note that only six years of the "depth" category is included here as it was first incorporated into the 2009 Analyst.
+Therefore, only five yearly comparisons are possible.

 Let's go back to the Cardinals top 15 prospects to dig into this a bit.
-Interestingly, in terms of raw numbers, quantity not quality, the number of hitters in the top 15 tied the 2008 peak of nine.
-Having only six pitchers seems counter intuitive given the strength of the system is in its arms.
+Interestingly, in terms of raw numbers, quantity not quality, the number of hitters in the top 15 actually declined by one since last year, though they are still in the slightest majority.

 |Cards top 15||Hitters||Pitchers|

 Only looking at the top half, prospects one through eight, we get a much different view.
-In the best of the best, we can clearly see that pitching is still king, in an identical showing as last year - five of the top eight.
+In the best of the best, we can clearly see that pitching is still king, in an identical showing as each of the last two years.

 |Cards top 8||Hitters||Pitchers|